Mathematics & Computer Science

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Math & CompSci, too.
-About 19.7% of those with this major are international students.
+Math & CompSci appeals to people across the globe.
+About 25.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia